Shopify/hydrogen-v1/docs/tutorials/getting-started/tutorial/begin.md

----
-gid: 97747e09-a83e-4759-82f1-cf27cd494cc5
-title: Begin developing a Hydrogen storefront
+# Begin developing a Hydrogen storefront
-description: Create a Hydrogen app locally to begin developing a Hydrogen storefront.
----

 > ⚠️ **Important:** [Hydrogen 2.0](https://hydrogen.shopify.dev) is out now.
 These archival Hydrogen 1.0 docs are provided only to assist developers during their upgrade process.
 Please migrate to Hydrogen 2.0 as soon as possible.